MonkeyNadz/DockerAndJenkins/readme.md

 ## Environment Setup
 Essentially a tracker of how I set things up.

+#### Personal Setup
+A note for when you set this up for yourself - you'll need to edit the below files to make it point to your specific github repo.
+ - Jenkinsfile - line 12
+ - (optional - just for best practices) package.json - update the repository file to point to where your app is stored.

 #### Docker Setup

  1. Installed Docker on an Ubuntu VM (16.04) as per [here](https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/#upgrade-docker-ce-1)